dockerpirate/aria2/README.md

-NO SUPPORT。

 Aria2 with webui
 ---
 Only 29Mb.
 Edit config file out of the image.
 Move file completed to another folder.
 (Tasks that contains more than one files will not be moved.)

+## Architectures

+The architectures supported by this image are:

+- `linux/arm64`
+- `linux/arm/v7`
+- `linux/arm/v6`
+- `linux/amd64`
+- `linux/x86`

+Simply pulling `dockerpirate/aria2` should retrieve the correct image for your arch.

 ### Install
 I. replace **/DOWNLOAD_DIR** and **/CONFIG_DIR** for save data, and **YOUR_SECRET_CODE** for security.
 Run command below